veronicanh/Mastermind/README.md

  ┌─────────┐
  │ ¤ ¤ ¤ ¤ │
  ├─────────┤
- ├ ERROR   ┼ You need to type 4 digits
  ├ 1 2 3 4 ┼ ○ ○
  ├ 1 2 5 6 ┼ ○
  ├ 3 4 7 8 ┼ ● ○